jpoet/HauppaugeUSB/README.md

 ----
 ## Troubleshooting

-After a fresh reboot, the Colossus2 will occasionally drop off the USB bus, the first time it is used.
+After a fresh reboot, the Colossus2 will on occasion drop off the USB bus, the first time it is used.
 When hauppauge2 is run, the first thing it sends out to the log is the Bus and Port of the device.
 This is allows you to reset the USB bus for that device to get it back.
 For example, if the first